Frequently Asked Questions

 How can I present at the annual conference?

 Each year, we issue a call for proposals for conference presenters--with a deadline of September 1 for the following year.
 Proposals are accepted for workshops, research papers, research posters, and focused dialogue presentations.
 All proposals are peer-reviewed.
 Priority is given to those abstracts that address the annual conference theme.
-For more information contact the Director of Education at firstname.lastname@example.org, or call, (800) 278-2462, Ext 11.
+For more information contact our Education Department at firstname.lastname@example.org, or call, (800) 278-2462.